AditMadan2005/Cognitive_load_behavioral_analysis/README.md

 ## Current Status

-This is a research-in-progress project.
+Research in Progress

-The included research paper is a working draft and has not been formally published or peer-reviewed.
-The project currently focuses on behavioral analysis and feature engineering.
+The included paper is a working draft and has not been formally published or peer-reviewed.
+The project currently focuses on behavioral analysis, feature engineering, and exploratory data analysis.

 ---